-Vice President for Community Relations and Institutional Access, University of Houston
+Vice President for Community Relations and Institutional Access, UH

 Elwyn C. Lee spent his early years in Houston, Texas before leaving for Phillips Academy (Andover) where he graduated in 1967.
 He matriculated to Yale College where he graduated magna cum laude in 1972 and then on to Yale Law School (1975).
 After a three year stint at the Wilmer, Cutler & Pickering law firm in Washington, D.C., (now Wilmer & Hale), Lee joined the University of Houston Law Center where he taught employment law, personal injury law, administrative law and ethics.
 Lee served with distinction as chair of several Texas and Houston Bar Association committees on his way to becoming the first African-American tenured law professor in l984.